Slovak opposition to sanctions on Russia: Frozen Russian assets

 In November 2025, Fico has stated that Slovakia will not support the European Union's plan to use frozen Russian assets to finance military costs in Ukraine.
 Fico called the EU initiative controversial, warning that seizing the assets for military aid would only prolong the war, and argued that the focus should be on a peace plan.
 He emphasized that Slovakia would not participate in any legal or financial schemes directed at using the frozen funds for Ukrainian military spending and stated, "This piece of Russian cheese smells extremely tempting to the European raven".

+On December 12, 2025, the EU used an emergency rule to permanently lock up €210 billion in Russian state money, a measure opposed by Slovakia and Hungary, which successfully prevents them from using their veto power to block the funds' future use for Ukraine's reconstruction.

+On December 19, 2025, the EU summit concluded with a unanimous agreement to provide Ukraine with a €90 billion loan for 2026–2027 funded through joint borrowing on capital markets rather than the direct seizure of frozen assets, though Slovakia and Hungary secured an opt-out from the loan's financial guarantees while the Russian funds remain permanently immobilized as potential collateral.

+In a critique of the European Union's priorities, he stated, "If for Western Europe the life of a Russian or a Ukrainian is worth shit, I do not want to be part of such a Western Europe".